casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/casper-signer.md

 	})
 ```

-When clicking on the `Connect` button, the wallet will show the Signer pop-up window.
+When clicking on the `Connect` button, the Signer will open a pop-up window.

 <img src={useBaseUrl("/image/tutorials/signer/casper-connect.png")} alt="Image showing the connect button" width="500"/>